-Those who report being subjected to sexual misconduct, including harassment, sexual assault or intimate partner violence, shall be provided written information about her/his right to:
+Those who report being subjected to sexual misconduct, including harassment, sexual assault, or intimate partner violence, shall be provided written information about her/his right to:

-- (1) notify law enforcement and receive assistance from campus authorities in making the notification; and. - (2) obtain a protective order, apply for a temporary restraining order or seek enforcement of an existing order.
-Such orders include: - standing criminal protective orders; - protective orders issued in cases of stalking, harassment, sexual assault, or risk of injury to or impairing the morals of a child; - temporary restraining orders or protective orders prohibiting the harassment of a witness: - relief from physical abuse by a family or household member or person in a dating relationship; and - family violence protective orders.
+- (1) notify law enforcement and receive assistance from campus authorities in making the notification; and, - (2) obtain a protective order, apply for a temporary restraining order, or seek enforcement of an existing order.
+Such orders include:

+- standing criminal protective orders; - protective orders issued in cases of stalking, harassment, sexual assault, or risk of injury to or impairing the morals of a child; - temporary restraining orders or protective orders prohibiting the harassment of a witness; - relief from physical abuse by a family or household member or person in a dating relationship; and - family violence protective orders.

-Information pertaining to how to apply for a restraining is available at: http://jud.ct.gov/Publications/fm142.pdf as well as through the Office for Victim Services.
+Information pertaining to how to apply for a restraining order (How to Apply for Relief From Abuse) is available at: http://jud.ct.gov/Publications/fm142.pdf as well as through the Office for Victim Services.